-Monitoring network devices and traffic levels on a network also enables an IT manager to head off potential problems in delivery caused by overuse.
+Monitoring network devices and traffic levels on a network also enable an IT manager to head off potential problems in delivery caused by overuse.
 By installing network performance management software and setting performance threshold alerts, a network administrator can head off the strain on resources that would otherwise result in unacceptable performance impairment.

 Tracking server performance also helps you to head off disaster.
 Keep an eye on CPU, RAM, and disk usage so that you can divert tasks to other servers or add on storage space before servers get overloaded.
-Similarly, monitoring usage can tell you where capacity has been overprovided.
+Similarly, monitoring usage can tell you where capacity has been over provided.

 Reduce support costs

 Self-service Help Desk functions and quick channels of communication can also reduce costs.
 Many Help Desk calls are for routine tasks that users could perform themselves, such as changing passwords.
-Other calls arise from lack of training among the user community.
+Other calls arise from a lack of training among the user community.
 That gap can be filled by a knowledge base that includes troubleshooting tips and usage guides.